THE WHALE

 The film was directed by Darren Aronofsky one of the most promising and talented film makers to emerge in the 90s.
 Some of his films fulfilled his great promise (Pi, Requiem for a Dream,

-Black Swan and the Wrestler were all excellent) while some did not (including Noah, The Fountain, and Mother.)
+Black Swan and the Wrestler were all excellent) while some did not (including Noah, the Fountain, and Mother.)
 I got a chance to interview him when he started out and it was one of the most rewarding discussions, I have had with a film maker.
 The article that resulted from the talk can be seen on my website at www.artinterviews.org.

 Aronofsky specializes in psychological dramas often with embedded religious and spiritual motifs (for instance Pi was filled with Kabbalah references), and this film falls loosely in this category with the main character as a kind of pathetic anti hero Christ figure who courts death for the good of others (in this case his family).

-The film stars the current regular in the entertaining Doom Patrol series, Brendan Frasier (also of George from the Jungle, The Mummy, Bedazzled, and Blast from the Past) as the rotund Charlie, in this year’s greatest comeback role.
+The film stars the current regular in the entertaining Doom Patrol series, Brendan Frasier (also of George of the Jungle, The Mummy, Bedazzled, and Blast from the Past) as the rotund Charlie, in this year’s greatest comeback role.
 Frasier is magnificent in the lead as Charlie, and it is all the more surprising because he has been in few noteworthy projects (although I did like him in Crash and Gods and Monsters) in the last 30 years Aronofsky also helped resurrect the career of the forgotten Mickey Rourke for awhile with The Wrestler and hopefully this film will do the same for Frasier.

 The film also benefits from a distinguished supporting class including Sadie Sink (of Stranger Things), Samantha Morton (of She Said) and Hung Chau (of Downsizing.), who got an Oscar nomination for best actress in a supporting role.